 Places are available for pupils from mainstream schools who are experiencing difficulty in engaging in their learning and are beginning to exhibit disruptive behaviours that disrupt their own learning and the learning of others.
 The programme looks to meet pupils’ needs by providing a positive learning experience.
 Teaching effective strategies to modify pupils’ behaviour in school.
 Raising pupils’ confidence and self-esteem.
 Identifying issues for schools to address in order to maintain successful reintegration.

 The programme includes academic and behavioural assessment.
-An 'academic strand' including Numeracy and Literacy.
+An 'academic strand' including numeracy and literacy.
 An 'emotional literacy strand' including strategies for coping in school, managing feelings, social skills and self-reflection.
-The 'practical strand' including education, art, outings and outdoor education.

 Our pupils follow a broad and balanced curriculum and our learners have a range of extracurricular activities to enhance their learning.
 We pride ourselves on working on pupils’ behaviour for learning’ which enables learners to develop the skills they need to be engaged, motivated and successful.
 This is based on the relationship with self, others and curriculum and promotes positive learning behaviours in and outside the classroom.